Efficiency in Multiple-Type Housing Markets: Abstract

 \section{Abstract}

-We consider multiple-type housing markets \citep{moulin1995}, which extend Shapley-Scarf housing markets \citep{shapley1974} from one dimension to higher dimensions.
+\linespread{1.1}\selectfont We consider multiple-type housing markets \citep{moulin1995}, which extend Shapley-Scarf housing markets \citep{shapley1974} from one dimension to higher dimensions.
 In this model, \textsl{Pareto efficiency} is incompatible with \textsl{individual rationality} and \textsl{strategy-proofness} \citep{konishi2001}.
 Therefore, we consider two weaker efficiency properties: \textsl{coordinatewise efficiency} and \textsl{pairwise efficiency}.

 We show that these two properties both (i) are compatible with \textsl{individual rationality} and \textsl{strategy-proofness}, and (ii) help us to identify two specific mechanisms.
 To be more precise, on various domains of preference profiles, together with other well-studied properties (\textsl{individual rationality}, \textsl{strategy-proofness}, and \textsl{non-bossiness}), \textsl{coordinatewise efficiency} and \textsl{pairwise efficiency} respectively characterize two extensions of the top-trading-cycles mechanism (TTC): the coordinatewise top-trading-cycles mechanism (cTTC) and the bundle top-trading-cycles mechanism (bTTC).

-Moreover, we propose several variations of our efficiency properties, and we find that each of them is either satisfied by cTTC or bTTC, or leads to an impossibility result (together with \textsl{individual rationality} and \textsl{strategy-proofness}).
-Therefore, our characterizations can be primarily interpreted as a compatibility test: any reasonable efficiency property that is not satisfied by cTTC or bTTC could be considered incompatible with \textsl{individual rationality} and \textsl{strategy-proofness}.

 For multiple-type housing markets with strict preferences, our characterization of bTTC constitutes the first characterization of an extension of the prominent TTC mechanism.

+Our proof is nonstandard and its novelty has independent methodological interest.
+Specifically, the absence of \textsl{non-bossiness} in the cTTC characterization and its presence in the bTTC characterization highlight both the uniqueness of our proof approach and the differences between our results and those in the existing literature.